• Skip to primary navigation

 dry ingredients and sour cream mixed into cake batter.

-Gently fold in half of the apples and pour into prepared pan.
+Gently fold in the diced apples and pour into prepared pan.
 Use an offset spatula or back of spoon to even out the batter.

 Arrange remaining apple slices on top of batter in preferred pattern.
 Bake for 40-45 minutes, or until the cake is no longer wiggly in the center.

-Apple slices arranged on top of cake batter in a springform pan with a white napkin.
+Apple slices arranged on top of cake batter in a springform pan.

 Let cake cool for 10-15 minutes on wire rack.
 Run a knife along the rim of cake and unlatch to remove outer ring.
 Cool completely before slicing.